-Magpi will soon offer grid questions, which will enable mobile data collection in this time-saving way.
+Later this year, Magpi will offer grid questions, which will enable mobile data collection in this time-saving way.
 You will have to consider the screen size of your devices, however, to determine if grid questions will be presented well.
 For example, the grid above might be too wide, and therefore require the user to scroll to the right to see all the options:

 On a small screen as shown, you might prefer to make each row of the radio grid above (check-in, room, amenities), a separate radio button question:

 The checkbox grid is another common matrix question type.
 In it, multiple options can be selected per row.
 In this example, the respondent is asked to answer multiple questions about each hotel service:

 Since every single cell in the grid can be checked or unchecked, the example above is really six questions combined in one display.
 If you break them down, they would be:

 Did you use the pool on a previous visit?